jjrdk/aett/README.md

 Both repositories use the `CommitStore` and `SnapshotStore` interfaces to store and retrieve events and snapshots from the persistence specific event stores.

+See also:

+- [Domain Modeling](docs/domain_modeling.md) for more information on how to model your domain aggregates and sagas.
+- [Domain Storage](docs/domain_storage.md) for more information on how to store and retrieve aggregates and sagas.

 Currently supported persistence stores are:

 | Storage Engine | Sync | Async |